pairofdice/GameDevTools/README.md

 # GameDevTools

-List of useful tools for game development.
+A curated list of useful tools for game development.

 ## Engines